Australian Income Tax Calculator

 The Medicare levy is 2% of taxable income, phased in for low-income earners.
 If you earn above the threshold and don't hold private hospital cover, you may also pay the Medicare levy surcharge (1%–1.5%) — tick the box to include it.

 If you have a HELP/HECS study loan, a compulsory repayment is added once your income passes the threshold.
-From 2025-26 this uses a marginal system: nothing under $67,000, then a percentage of the income above that.
+For 2026-27 this uses a marginal system: nothing under $69,528, then a percentage of the income above that (in bands, up to a flat 10% of total repayment income at the top).
 The calculator adds it when you tick "HELP/HECS debt".

 Super is paid on top of your take-home